basvbeek/Dafang-Hacks/v4l2loopback/README.md

 (modules will be incompatible if the versions don't match. if you are lucky, the module will simply refuse to load. if you are unlucky, your computer will spit in your eye or do worse.)

-there are distribution-specific differences on how to get the correct kernel headers (or to install a compilation toolchain). documenting all those possibilities would go far beyond the scope of `v4l2loopback`. please understnd that we cannot provide support for questions regarding dependencies.

 # BUILD
 to build the kernel module run:

     $ make

 this should give you a file named "v4l2loopback.ko", which is the kernel module

-## BUILD AGAIN
-you cannot load a module built for a specific version of the kernel into another version of the kernel. so, if you have successfully built the module previously and have updated your kernel (and the matching headers) in the meantime, you really must clean the build before re-compiling the module.
-So run this *before* starting the build again:

-    $ make clean

 # INSTALL
 to install the module run "make install" (you might have to be 'root' to have